OfficeDev/teams-toolkit/docs/cicd/README.md

 The potential changes you can make for the script or workflow definition:
 1. Change how the CI flow is triggered.
 We default to when a new commit is pushed into the `dev` branch.
 1. Change the way of how to install node and npm.
-1. Ensure you have a npm build script, or customize the way you build in the automation code.
+1. Use a npm build script, or customize the way you build in the automation code.
-1. Ensure you have a npm test script which returns zero for success, and/or change the test commands.
+1. Use a npm test script which returns zero for success, and/or change the test commands.

 ### Set up CD Pipeline
 1. Add [CD Scripts](https://github.com/OfficeDev/TeamsFx/blob/main/docs/cicd/others-script-cd-template.sh) into your Azure DevOps repository, and do necessary customizations as you may infer from the comments in the script file.
-1. Create your Azure DevOps Pipeline for CD, as you may refer to [this link](https://docs.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline?view=azure-devops&tabs=java%2Ctfs-2018-2%2Cbrowser#create-your-first-pipeline-1).
-The Pipeline's definition can be referred to the following example definition for CI Pipeline.
+1. Follow the steps to [create your Azure DevOps Pipeline for CD Pipeline.](https://docs.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline?view=azure-devops&tabs=java%2Ctfs-2018-2%2Cbrowser#create-your-first-pipeline-1).
-1. Add necessary variables by [Define variables](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch), and make them as secrets if necessary.
+1. Add secrect variables using [Define variables](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch).

+Here is an example of a common CD pipeline scripts:

 ```
 trigger: